 - The percent of employees enrolled in health plans with deductibles has grown from 59% to 85%.

-Higher deductibles, in conjunction with the demise of copays for routine care, have fueled concerns that employees may forego non-preventive care due to higher out-of-pocket costs.
-A recent Harris Poll of 2,000 adults conducted on behalf of Earnin, reported that more than half of Americans delayed medical care over the last 12 months and almost a quarter have delayed medical care for more than one year.2
+- Higher deductibles, in conjunction with the demise of copays for routine care, have fueled concerns that employees may forego non-preventive care due to higher out-of-pocket costs.
+A recent Harris Poll of 2,000 adults conducted on behalf of Earnin, reported that more than half of Americans delayed medical care over the last 12 months and almost a quarter has delayed medical care for more than one year.2

 At the same time, physicians have grown frustrated with: